guntherv/guntherv/README.md

 - 👋 Hi, I’m @guntherv
 - 👀 I’m interested in IT.
-- 🌱 I’m currently learning in a continous mode :)
+- 🌱 I’m currently learning in a continuous mode :)
 - 📫 How to reach me ... google is your best friend ...

 <!---